 Shark and Ray Touch Tank

-The Aquarium's newest touch tank may be the most exciting feature of the Aquarium for kids, so we find it's a great finale to a visit.
+The Aquarium's touch tank may be the most exciting feature of the Aquarium for kids.
+We find it's a great finale to a visit.
 Children can literally lean over a protective barrier and stroke gentle sharks and rays that glide by.

 Special Programming at the New England Aquarium